chicagozer/rtdb/README.md

 Create a Logentries account at https://logentries.com/doc/openshift/

 Take note of the Account-Key that you are given, you will need it in the Configuration step below.
-If you haven't taken note of your account key, you can retrieve it following these instructions: https://logentries.com/doc/accountkey/
+If you have already created an account and haven't taken note of your account key, you can retrieve it following these instructions: https://logentries.com/doc/accountkey/

 Add the upstream Logentries repo to the Openshift app (called 'myappname' in the example below) that you want to manage the logs of with Logentries: